Diamond Braces orthodontist Dr. Jacy Papasikos gives you the rundown on what to look for in toothpaste during your braces treatment.

 Proper Oral Hygiene is Important for Effective Orthodontic Treatment

-While the orthodontic appliance is actively adjusting your teeth into their correct position, your braces or Invisalign are not the only thing that matters when it comes to achieving straight teeth and a healthy, happy smile!
+While the orthodontic appliance is actively adjusting your teeth into their correct position, your braces or Invisalign aligners are not the only things that matter when it comes to achieving straight teeth and a healthy, happy smile!

 Furthermore, damage to your teeth and gums can slow down your treatment, and cause other issues to crop up that require adjustments to your orthodontic care.
 Healthy teeth move faster!